Recovery Playbook: Reprioritizing Community Engagement

 How will that feedback be incorporated?

-Make your communications clear and explicit with next steps.
-Allow for questions and be proactive in sharing how the feedback with be used and plan to report back.
+Make your communications clear and explicit with the next steps.
+Allow for questions and be proactive in sharing how the feedback will be used and plan to report back.

 Innovative ideas for implementing community engagement.